Elevated PSA (Prostate-Specific Antigen) Level

 The PSA test was first developed to observe prostate changes in men who had a history of prostate cancer.
 Then it became more widely used in the general population as a way to detect and prevent prostate cancer before symptoms developed.
 But routine screening can find prostate cancers that grow slowly and do not need treatment.
 Talk to your healthcare provider to see if you should have regular PSA tests.

 Outlook / Prognosis

-What does an elevated prostate-specific antigen (PSA) mean after I’ve had prostate cancer in the past?
+What does an elevated PSA level mean if I’ve had prostate cancer in the past?

 If you’ve ever had treatment for prostate cancer, you’ll have regular PSA screenings for the rest of your life.
 An increasing PSA level may mean the cancer has returned.
 Your care team may use other tests, including imaging scans and biopsies, to check for signs of cancer.
 If cancer returns, your team will discuss your treatment options with you.